beta587/beta587.github.io/index.md

 Instead of checking the website again and again yourself, why not use 'Search Exam' to do this part, so that you can focus on your study.

+### What is Search Exam?
-Search Exam is a program that automatically checks the website for available dates after set intervals, and plays an alarm whenever a new date is found.
+Search Exam is a software that automatically checks the website after set intervals, and plays an alarm whenever a new exam date is found.

+### Sounds cool?
-If you are interested in trying out, please fill the sign up form [**here**](/download/?utm_source=homepage&utm_medium=email), and we will send the software to your email.
+If you are interested in trying out, please visit the [download](/download/?utm_source=homepage&utm_medium=internalpage) page.

 <img src="./images/logo.png" alt="Logo" style="zoom:50%;" />